Phone-GWP-group

 Whilst the importer or manufacturer of the packaging is liable for the tax, other businesses within the supply chain can be secondarily or jointly and severally liable.
 This liability applies where they know or ought to have known their suppliers have not paid the Plastic Packaging Tax.

 This secondary liability and the joint and several liability provisions mean that any related business needs to conduct due diligence.
-Doing this ensures HMRC cannot say you should have known that the supplier did not pay the tax.
+Doing this ensures HMRC can’t say you should have known that the supplier did not pay the tax.

 According to government guidance, businesses should conduct due diligence on suppliers and customers.